-As a general rule, if more than half of the aims/approaches/methodology involve behavioral processes, applications are reviewed in BRLE; applications that entail predominantly neuroscience aims/approaches/methodology are usually more appropriately reviewed in LAM, NMB, or NNRS.
+As a general rule, if more than half of the aims/approaches/methodology involve behavioral processes, applications are reviewed in BRLE; applications that entail predominantly neuroscience aims/approaches/methodology are usually more appropriately reviewed in LMDN, NMB, or BNRS.

 Addiction Risks and Mechanisms Study Section [ARM]: applications on neurocognitive processes and mechanism of addiction in humans are reviewed in ARM; applications involving basic conditioning mechanisms in human addiction or animal models of addiction are reviewed in BRLE.

-Cognition and Perception (CP): applications that focus on basic mechanisms of learning such as classical/operant conditioning in humans are reviewed in BRLE; higher-order cognitive processes in humans are reviewed in CP.
-Animal models of learning or navigation with a predominantly behavioral orientation are also reviewed in BRLE; human studies of navigation are reviewed in CP.
+Human Complex Mental Function (HCMF): applications that focus on basic mechanisms of learning such as classical/operant conditioning in humans are reviewed in BRLE; higher-order cognitive processes in humans are reviewed in HCMF.
+Animal models of learning or navigation with a predominantly behavioral orientation are also reviewed in BRLE; human studies of navigation are reviewed in HCMF.

-Neurobiology of Learning and Memory Study Section (LAM): applications that focus predominantly on the neurobiological structures, correlates, or processes underlying learning and memory in animal models are reviewed in LAM.
+Learning, Memory and Decision Neuroscience (LMDN): applications that focus predominantly on the neurobiological structures, correlates, or processes underlying learning and memory in animal models are reviewed in LMDN.

 Molecular Neuropharmacology and Signaling (MNPS): applications that focus on underlying cellular or molecular mechanisms of addiction or abuse, such as behavioral pharmacology, neurotransmission, or receptor activity in relation to abuse and addiction, are reviewed in MNPS.